Codexa-v1/Codexa/docs/planning/Sprint03/DevelopmentPlan.md

 ---

 ### User Story 2: Vendor Management
-**As an event planner,** I want to compare vendors by availability and affordability, **so that** I can make cost-effective and conflict-free choices.
+**As an event planner,** I want to search for vendors on the app, **so that** I can select the one that is most suitable for my event.
 - **Acceptance Criteria:**
-  - Alerts if required vendor details are missing.
+  - I can search vendors from the search bar.
-  - Vendors can be filtered by budget.
+  - Added vendors can be seen by other users on the platform.
-  - When a vendor is added, the budget reduces accordingly.

 ---